QuantEcon/2021-workshop-rsit/_sources/week1/session1/python-for-economics.md

   communities.

-It is a good fit for many Scientific Computing tasks as `python` has strong tools for vectorization, jit compilation, parallelization, visualization, etc.
+It is a good fit for many Scientific Computing tasks as `python` has strong tools for working with data, vectorization, jit compilation, parallelization, visualization, etc.

+It is a `versatile language` that is used extensively across many `domains`.

 ### Proprietary vs Open Source